mdbraber/obsidian-itags/README.md

 everything in that field as a tag.
 You would have to keep the metadata cache in Obsidian updated via the `cache.frontmatter.tags` attribute (or if you have a smarter idea to do this:
 [let me know](mailto:m@mdbraber.com)!

+**UPDATE: this functionality is now included - but not extensively tested**